- If you have a DF code on a mini split, it is in Defrost Mode.

-A mini split will go into defrost mode is when the outside unit becomes frozen and needs to be defrosted.
+A Mini split unit will go into defrost mode when the outside unit becomes frozen and needs to be defrosted.

 It is normal for a unit to go into defrost mode, and it is usually only temporary and then goes away.